Alexisonfire (album)

+Background

+The first version of the album comes from the math sheets demo, which included early versions of the songs "Counterparts and Number Them" and "Little Girls Pointing and Laughing" It was recorded at Burning Sound recording studio in Niagara Falls.
+The album itself was recorded at many different studios across Toronto, with the band eager to finish recording and perform shows.

 Release

 Alexisonfire was released on October 31, 2002.
 The cover art was photographed by lead singer George Pettit at Ferndale Public School in St. Catharines, Ontario.
 It is based on the lyrics from "A Dagger Through the Heart of St. Angeles".
 There was also an alternative cover art released, which just depicts the band's logo and name.
 In June 2003, the band embarked on short tour of Canada with From Autumn to Ashes, A Static Lullaby, and Boys Night Out.
 The following month, the band performed at Hellfest.
 In September and October, the band went on a tour of Canada with Billy Talent, Spitalfield and Death from Above.
 Following this, the band played with Spitalfield on their tour of the US.
 In December 2003, the band went on an eastern Canadian tour, with Jersey and At the Mercy of Inspiration.

 On January 14, 2014, a remixed and remastered version of the album by Dine Alone Records was released.

+In 2017, Dine Alone Records released a playlist curated by the band of the twenty songs that influences the album.
+It included Pg.99's "In Love with an Apparition", Joshua Fit for Battle's "To Bring our Own End", Saetia's "Venus and Bacchus", Majority Rule's "The Sin in Grey", Love Lost But Not Forgotten's "Loathing", the Appleseed Cast's "On Reflection", Owl's "Everyone is my Friend", Chore's "Superville", Don Caballero's "For Respect", Shiner's "Glass Jaw Test", Faraquet's "Cut Self Not", Sunny Day Real Estate's "The Ocean", Saves the Day's "At Your Funeral", the Get-Up Kids' "Ten Minutes", Mogwai's "Take Me Somewhere Nice", Moneen's "Wrath of the Donkey", At the Drive-in's "Arcarsenel" Snapcase's "Disconnector" and Bane's "Struck Down by Me".